changah-song/fluent-fable/frontend/README.md

 ## Todo:

+- highglighteed word doesn't go away when book is changed, make it reset under specified conditions
+- when highlighting word not found in dictionary it keeps saying Loading...
 - book synchronization not working properly...
 - book doesn't remember page it was on last when new book is selected
 - bookmark that actually covers parts of the page would be cool